Rodz3rd2/gulp-web-dev/README.md

 ## Example

-Checkout the [example](https://github.com/rodrigoiii/sponge-rod/blob/master/app) and test it in you local machine.
+Checkout the [example](https://github.com/rodrigoiii/sponge-rod/blob/master/app) and test it in your local machine.

 ## LICENSE
 Sponge Rod is released under the MIT Licence.